Spaniards pour out for 1st exercise in 7 weeks of lockdown

 At 6 a.m. early risers poured into the streets dressed in athletic gear to run, bike, and speed walk, with many taking extra caution to loosen up atrophied muscles and avoid a twisted ankle that would ruin the joy of release.

 A few tried running with a face mask despite the difficulty it causes with breathing.
-The masks are highly recommended by Spanish health authorities for walkers and shoppers, to reduce the chance of infection from the virus that causes COVID-19.
+The masks will be obligatory to wear on public transport starting Monday to reduce the chance of infection from the virus that causes COVID-19.

 “I feel good, but tired.
 You sure notice that it has been a month and I am not in shape,” 36-year-old Cristina Palomeque said in Barcelona after taking a break following a 20-minute jog.
 She had grown tired of following Zumba and yoga classes online.